IDEA-Research/Grounded-Segment-Anything/README.md

 - [Segment Anything](https://github.com/facebookresearch/segment-anything) is a strong segmentation model.
 But it needs prompts (like boxes/points) to generate masks.
 - [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO) is a strong zero-shot detector which is capable of to generate high quality boxes and labels with free-form text.
 - [OSX](https://osx-ubody.github.io/) is a strong and efficient one-stage motion capture method to generate high quality 3D human mesh from monucular image.
+We also release a large-scale upper-body dataset UBody for a more accurate reconstrution in the upper-body scene.
 - The combination of `Grounding DINO + SAM` enable to **detect and segment everything at any levels** with text inputs!
 - The combination of `BLIP + Grounding DINO + SAM` for **automatic labeling system**!
 - The combination of `Grounding DINO + SAM + Stable-diffusion` for **data-factory, generating new data**!
 - The combination of `Whisper + Grounding DINO + SAM` to **detect and segment anything with speech**!
 - The chatbot **for the above tools** with better reasoning!
-- The combination of `Grounding DINO + SAM + OSX` to **reconstruct 3D human mesh**!
+- The combination of `Grounding DINO + SAM + OSX` to **detect anyone and reconstruct his 3D human mesh**!

 **🔥 🔈Speak to edit🎨: Whisper + ChatGPT + Grounded-SAM + SD**